spatie/laravel-model-states/README.md

 This package adds state support to your Laravel models.

 Start of by using the `Spatie\State\HasStates` trait in your model.
-Now you're able to define state fields.
-These are defined in the `$states` array on your model class.
-It requires you to map a field name unto a state class.
-Here's an example of a `Payment` class with one state field, simply called `state`.
+Now you can implement the `registerStates()`.
+This method is used to define all possible states for your model.
+Here's an example:

 ```php
 use App\States\PaymentState;